vptagupa/qupro/README.md

 ## Instructions

-To login with default account, locate UserSeeder in database/seeders directory.
+To login with default account, locate UserSeeder in database/seeders directory (use for development mode only).

 To generate fake Qu's, execute this: